Romans 6

 For the one who is dead has been justified from sin.

-Paraphrase: That we will never again hear from our old man is obvious since we know that a dead person cannot sin.
-His mind and will are no longer functioning so sin is an impossibility.
-Now this is the condition of our sin nature or our old man; he’s dead.
+Paraphrase: Now when a person is dead, they are no longer able to sin, and this is the status of our sin nature or our old man; he’s dead.
 He cannot rise up within us and lead us into sin any more.

 Comments: